LetsCodeManh/myFlix-client/README.md

 # myFlix (React)

-A movie application made with React, Redux, Bootstrap, and netlify.
+myFlix is a movie application built using React, Redux, Bootstrap, and Netlify.

 ## Screenshot